What This Plan Delivers

 Day 30: Exam day

 Arrive 30 minutes early.
 Here is what to expect when you arrive.
 You will get a laminated noteboard and wet-erase marker for scratch work.
-Before you read question one, write down your 10 math formulas on the board while they are fresh.
-That turns 10 memorization questions into 10 reference questions.
+Before you read question one, write down your key math formulas on the board while they are fresh.
+That turns memorization pressure into a reference sheet you built from memory.

 Answer every question you are confident about first.
 Flag hard ones and come back.
 Do not spend five minutes on question 14 when questions 15 through 100 might be straightforward.